Vvan31/HousePlants/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This application is already deployed and ready to use here.
+This application is already deployed and ready to use <a href="https://perenual.com/docs/api">here</a>.
 (The API key access will change in the near future).

 ### Prerequisites